EuroVelo: EuroVelo 11 – East Europe Route

-EV11 connects (theoretically) the Norway's North Cape with Athens.
+EV11 connects (theoretically) Norway's North Cape with Athens.

 EuroVelo 12 – North Sea Route

 EV12 was the first European route, opened in June 2001, 6,000 km route through England, Scotland, Norway, Sweden, Denmark, Germany, the Netherlands and Belgium.
 It features in the Guinness Book of Records as the longest unbroken signposted cycling route.
 It was funded in part by the European Union's Interreg initiative.

 EuroVelo 13 – Iron Curtain Trail

 EuV13 follows the old Iron Curtain, the divided borders of Europe during the Cold War.
 The ICT runs from Kirkenes, Norway on the Barents Sea, along the Finno-Russian border through to the Baltic Sea, then hugs the length of the Baltic coast to Lübeck in Germany.
 It then follows the old border between West Germany and the former East Germany, the current borders between the Czech Republic and both Germany then Austria, the Austrian-Slovak and Austrian-Hungarian borders before following the borders of Romania, the former Yugoslavia, Bulgaria and North Macedonia.
 It finishes at Rezovo in Bulgaria on the Black Sea after following the border with Greece and Turkey.